Chapter 18 : Back to School

 “No,” replied Hermione, “I want to enjoy the whole catastrophe!”

-The driver of the second cab held open the door to the passenger compartment, “So, back to school eh?”
+The driver of the second taxi held open the door to the passenger compartment, “So, back to school eh?”

 “Yep, first day of term,” answered Harry as they climbed inside.
 They settled in for the ride with Ginny in the middle.
 Harry held Barnaby.

-When the cab turned onto the paved road toward London Mr. Weasley asked, “How does it feel, going back to school?”
+When the taxis turned onto the paved road toward London Mr. Weasley asked, “How does it feel, going back to school?”